kevinsullivan/cs-dm/notes/09-propositional-logic.rst

 one under the logical connective called *and*.
 The result would be the proposition, *Toms' mother is Mary and Tom's father is Ernst*.
-We could of course write this more concisely as *M and F*, or, in a more mathematical notation, :math:`M \land F`).
+We could of course write this more concisely as *M and F*, or, in a more mathematical notation, :math:`M \land F`.

 Now we ask, what is the truth value of this larger proposition?
 To determine the answer, we conjoin the truth values of the constituent propositions.
 The meaning of the larger proposition is determined by (1) the meanings of its smaller parts, and (2) the logical connective that composes them into a larger proposition.
-Such a logic of simple propositions and their compositions using connectives such as *and*, *or*, and *not* is called *propositional logic*.
+For example, if it's true that Tom's mother is Mary and it's also true that Tom's father is Ernst, then the truth of the compound conjuction is *true and true*, which is true.
+Such a logic of propositionsm their compositions into larger propositions using connectives such as *and*, *or*, and *not*, and this compositional way of determining the truth of propositions, is called *propositional logic*.

 By contrast, the proposition, "every person has a mother" (or to put it more formally, :math:`\forall p \in Persons, \exists m \in Persons,